 Reports from locations that might be expected to host nesting birds are essentially non-existent since 2000.
 The only western Sandhills reports since 2000 are of one at Avocet WMA, Grant Co 4 Jul 2013, one on 17 Aug 2017 southeast of Lakeside in northern Garden Co, and five on 21 Aug 2017 at Crescent Lake NWR.
 Crescent Lake NWR had six reports in the 1980s and 1990s, one was at Oshkosh SL, Garden Co 24 Jul-12 Aug 1984 (Rosche 1994), there are four reports from McPherson Co, and one in Sheridan Co, 17 Aug 1996.

-There are, however, numerous more recent summer reports in the Rainwater Basin.
-These would seem unlikely to be molt migrants as males and unsuccessful females depart breeding locations by 15 Jul to molt in small groups in remote parts of the breeding range (Baldassarre 2014).
+In years of abundant water, summering birds occur at various locations, but primarliy in northeast Cherry Co and the Rainwater Basin; these birds are likely to be one-year-old non-breeders resulting from late broods the prior year and delayed sexual maturity.
+These birds would seem unlikely to be molt migrants as males and unsuccessful females depart breeding locations by 15 Jul to molt in small groups in remote parts of the breeding range (Baldassarre 2014).
 Nevertheless, most Rainwater Basin reports are of males, suggestive that a few from the relatively close Minnesota breeding range might molt in Nebraska.
-Records are: two on 14 Jun 2008, a male at North Hultine Basin, Clay Co 15 Jun 2002 (Jorgensen 2012), single males at Kissinger WPA, Clay Co and Sinninger WPA, York Co 16 Jun 2001 (Jorgensen 2012), Seward Co 3 Jul 2013, Seward Co 9 Jul 2011, 14 Jul 2018 Butler Co, and a male at Moger WPA, Clay Co, 22 Jul 2007.
-A surprising influx in 2005 saw a total of six males at four Rainwater Basin locations, including three at Deep Well WMA, Hamilton Co, 11 Jun-17 Jul; again, in 2015, four were reported at various locations in the Rainwater Basin 27 Jun-7 Jul.
+A surprising influx in 2005 saw a total of six males at four Rainwater Basin locations, including three at Deep Well WMA, Hamilton Co, 11 Jun-17 Jul and, in 2015, four were reported at various locations in the Rainwater Basin 27 Jun-7 Jul.
+A large influx occurred in 2019, with four reports of 12 birds in northeast Cherry Co and five reports of 18 birds in the Rainwater Basin.
+Additional Rainwater Basin records are: two on 14 Jun 2008, a male at North Hultine Basin, Clay Co 15 Jun 2002 (Jorgensen 2012), single males at Kissinger WPA, Clay Co and Sinninger WPA, York Co 16 Jun 2001 (Jorgensen 2012), Seward Co 3 Jul 2013, Seward Co 9 Jul 2011, 14 Jul 2018 Butler Co, and a male at Moger WPA, Clay Co, 22 Jul 2007.

 Fall: Sep 7, 9, 9 <<<>>> winter